Regular moon: Formation

 Regular moons have several different formation mechanisms.
 The regular moons of the giant planets are generally believed to have formed from accreting material within circumplanetary discs, growing progressively from smaller moonlets in a manner similar to the formation of planets.
 Multiple generations of regular satellite systems may have formed around the giant planets before interactions with the circumplanetary disc and with each other resulted in inward spiralling into the parent planet.
 As gas inflow into the parent planet begins to end, the effects of gas-induced migration decrease, allowing for a final generation of moons to survive.

 In contrast, Earth's Moon and Pluto's five satellites are thought to have originated from giant impacts between two protoplanets early in the Solar System's history.
 These impacts ejected a dense disc of debris into orbit whence satellites can accrete.
-The giant impact model has also been applied to explain the origin of other dwarf planet satellite systems, including Eris's moon Dysnomia, Orcus's moon Vanth, and Haumea's ring and two moons.
-In contrast to regular moon systems of the giant planets, giant impacts can give rise to unusually massive satellites; Charon's mass ratio to Pluto is roughly 0.12.
+The giant-impact model has also been applied to explain the origin of other dwarf planet satellite systems, including Eris's moon Dysnomia, Orcus's moon Vanth, and Haumea's ring and two moons.
+In contrast to regular moon systems of the giant planets, giant impacts can give rise satellites that are unusually massive in proportion to their parent planets; Charon's mass ratio to Pluto is roughly 0.12, while Earth's Moon is the fifth most massive moon in the solar system.

 Regular moons may also originate from secondary disruption events, being fragments of other regular moons following collisions or due to tidal disruption.
-The regular moons of Neptune are likely examples of this, as the capture of Neptune's largest moon—Triton—would have severely disrupted the existing primordial moon system.
+The regular moons of Neptune are likely examples of this, as the capture of Neptune's largest moon—Triton—will have severely disrupted the existing primordial moon system.
 Once Triton was tidally dampened into a lower-eccentricity orbit, the debris resulting from the disruption of the primordial moons re-accreted into the current regular moons of Neptune.

 Martian moons

 Despite the extensive exploration of Mars, the origin of Mars's two moons remains the subject of ongoing debate.
 Phobos and Deimos were originally proposed to be captured asteroids originating from the neighboring asteroid belt, and thus would not be classified as regular satellites.
 Their similarities to C-type asteroids with respect to spectra, density, and albedo further supported this model.

 However, the capture model may be inconsistent with the small, low-eccentricity, low-inclination orbits of the two moons, which are more typical of regular satellites.
 The rubble pile nature of Phobos has further pointed against a captured origin, and infrared observations of Deimos by the Hope orbiter have revealed that the moon's surface is basaltic in composition, more consistent with an origin around Mars.
-As a result, various models for the in situ formation of Phobos and Deimos have been proposed to better explain their origins and current configuration, including a giant impact scenario similar to the one which formed the Moon and a 'recycling' model for Phobos.
+As a result, various models for the in situ formation of Phobos and Deimos have been proposed to better explain their origins and current configuration, including a giant-impact scenario similar to the one which formed the Moon and a 'recycling' model for Phobos.